MicrosoftDocs/dynamics-365-project-operations/articles/sales/mapping-projects-tasks-quote-line-sales.md

 3. In the second grid, which applies to task-specific billing setup, select one or more tasks and then select **Disassociate quote lines**.
 4. In the dialog that appears, select a quote line from the dropdown.
 5. Select the check box to indicate whether the association should also be removed from child tasks of the selected tasks.
 Checking the box will also disassociate the child tasks of the selected tasks to the quote line.
 6. Select **Ok**.
 A warning message displays.
 It tells you that removing this association could result in the reversal of any actuals recorded on the task previously.
-Select **Ok** to continue and remove the association between the task and the project- based quote line.
+Select **Ok** to continue and remove the association between the task and the project-based quote line.

 ### From the Quote line page

 You can also disassociate project tasks to quote lines from the **Chargeable tasks** tab on **Quote line** page.

 1. Navigate to the **Chargeable tasks** tab.
 Select **Delete a quote line task**.
 2. Select **Ok**.
 A warning message displays.
 It tells you that removing this association could result in the reversal of any actuals recorded on the task previously.
-Select **Ok** to continue and remove the association between the task and the project- based quote line.
+Select **Ok** to continue and remove the association between the task and the project-based quote line.

 >[!NOTE]
 > This procedure doesn't delete the task from the project.
 It only removes the task association from the project-based quote line.